microsoft/migrate-java-ee-app-to-azure-training/00-prerequisites/DOCKER.md

 inside of it.

 1. Create the `sharearound` directory
-2. Clone the Git repository
+1. Install Visual Studio Code (VSCode)
-3. Install Visual Studio Code (VSCode)
+1. Install the Remote Containers extension for VSCode
-4. Install the Remote Containers extension for VSCode
+1. Install Docker Desktop
-5. Install Docker Desktop
+1. Run the Docker container
-6. Run the Docker container
+1. Clone the Git repository
-7. Log into Azure
+1. Log into Azure
-8. Set your default subscription
+1. Set your default subscription
-9. Set the default working directory
+1. Set the default working directory
-10. Determine your unique id
+1. Determine your unique id
-11. Set the BASEDIR variable
+1. Set the BASEDIR variable

 ## Create the sharearound directory